TIM88-DOT/DSDC-mutants-contract/README.md

 ![preview](preview.jfif)

-custom contract to get your mutant after consuming (burning) the toxic beer.
+Custom contract to get your mutant after consuming (burning) the toxic beer.